gcorlouer/gcorlouer/README.md

 # 👋 Hi, I’m Guillaume Corlouer

-I am a research scientist in AI safety working at Moirai.
+I am a research scientist in AI safety working at Stormglass.
 I am interested in using deep learning theory, training dynamics and interpretability to make AI safer.

 Previously, I was a research affiliate at Principle of Intelligence and Behavior in Biological and Social systems ([PIBBSS](https://pibbss.ai/)), where I worked on singular learning theory and explored the application of information theory for lie detection in LLMs.